nico-hn/DumbDownViewer/README.md

 ### Options

-The following is a list of available options:
+The following is the list of available options:

 |Short |Long |Description |
 |------|-----|------------|